guttih/voffcon/docs/device-setup.md

  1. Open the Arduino IDE
  2. Open the preferences window, go to File > Preferences
  3. Enter `http://arduino.esp8266.com/stable/package_esp8266com_index.json` into Additional Board Manager URLs field.
-     - note, if you already have a path there, add a commma behind the last path and then add the path.
+     - note, if you already have a path there, add a comma and a single behind the last path and then add the path.
  4. Click “OK” button
  5. select from menu > Tools > Board: "Arduino/Genuino Uno" > Boards Manager...
  6. type 82 into the text box to find the "esp8266 by ESP8266 Community" click it and press the "install" button.